mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 This command was used to specify whether the detector data should be corrected for the ballistic effects of gravity on the neutrons.
 This correction is particularly important at long sample-detector distances and/or when using long wavelengths.
-Also see :ref:`gravity_extra_len-ref`.
+See also :ref:`gravity_extra_len-ref`.

 If Q-resolution estimation is enabled (see QRESOL[/ON][/OFF]) any gravity corrections will be included in that calculation too.